 Enter discounts and other incentives.

-We’ve found that offering discounts to customers who order through your website is an excellent way of encouraging customers to use your own online ordering portal rather than a third-party website.
+We’ve found that offering discounts to customers who order through your website is an excellent way of encouraging customers to use your own online ordering portal rather than a 3rd-party website.

 Discounts also have the benefit of improving the customer experiencing and increasing customer loyalty.
 People love being rewarded, after all.

 Incentives like these don’t have to be an ongoing investment.
 After several months, the majority of your customers will have been convinced to make the switch, which means you can scale back ads or stop them completely.

 You don’t have to settle for giving a third of your business away to 3rd-party ordering websites.
 Take the first step toward creating your own online ordering platform today by getting in touch with one of our consultants at The Digital Restaurant.
 You won’t regret it.

 Read the Case Study on how an Chicago-based multi-unit Italian restaurant and pizzeria saved thousands of dollars each month (eliminating 3rd party commissions) by developing their own online ordering & delivery service with digital marketing assistance from The Digital Restaurant team.

 Ask the The Digital Restaurants team how it can help your restaurant today.
 Remember to enquire about the 3rd-Party Sales Redirect Playbook.

 🚘 Should restaurants signup for online delivery services?